Fabax/filter-test/README.md

 -   Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ##### View online version
-- build and deployed here : https://filter-test-nine.vercel.app/
+- built and deployed here : https://filter-test-nine.vercel.app/

 ## Project requirements
 - We need to have the possibility to filter